UbiquityRobotics/learn/support/mcb_pinouts_leds_and_user_power.md

 I suggest one particular RF control unit that by adding a connector for 12V power and a connector to plug into our Switch board jack called P202 you can have such an RF controlled power switch.
 Note that this could also be done on our rev 2.2 switch board to have the main power-on also with RF if you wish that feature.

 We find the one that looks like this picture and has a dual button control unit allows for latched or momentary power modes.
 You can find this style on EBay using the search string of  `DC12V 1CH Relay Receiver RF Transmitter Remote Control Switch`

+`You must find a control that will latch on` and stay on until you push a button on the control later.
+Once installed you keep it enabled till you must stop for safety and then one click will stop the unit.
+Many of these have programming ability but with really bad directions.

 ![Remote ESTOP Switching](SwitchBoardRfEstopWiring.jpg)